HazyResearch/babble/README.md

 ## Disclaimer
 The code in this repository is very much _research code_, a proof of concept.
 There are _many_ ways it could be improved, optimized, made more user-friendly, etc. Unfortunately, we do not have the manpower to provide ongoing support and have no plans to publish further updates.
 However, the individual components of the framework are readily available in other applications with better ongoing support:
-* semantic parser: The [SEMPRE](https://github.com/percyliang/sempre) toolkit makes it easy to build semantic parsers for new tasks in flexible ways, and [SippyCup](https://github.com/wcmac/sippycup) which the Babble Labble parser was built on has some nice tutorials.
+* semantic parser: The [SEMPRE](https://github.com/percyliang/sempre) toolkit makes it easy to build semantic parsers for new tasks in flexible ways, and [SippyCup](https://github.com/wcmac/sippycup) (which the Babble Labble parser was built on) has some nice tutorials.
-* filter bank: The simple filters described in the paper are each only a few lines of code, and are by no means comprehensive.
+* filter bank: The simple filters described in the paper can each be expressed with just a few lines of code, and are by no means comprehensive.
 Refer to the paper for details.
 * label aggregator: The `LabelModel` class in [Snorkel-MeTaL](https://github.com/HazyResearch/metal) provides the latest implementation of a data programming engine for aggregating noisy weak supervision sources.

 There's nothing special about our particular implementation of this pipeline; the power is in the combination of a tools that allows high-level inputs to be converted into weak supervision resources, and a way to use those resources to ultimately train a model.
-Since the interfaces between the components are all simply labels (a label matrix between the semantic parser/filter bank and label aggregator, and As an aside, I think there is some awesome potential for future work in replacing the semantic parser altogether with a model that handles even higher-level concepts, such as a pre-trained QA model that users provide questions to (e.g., who went on a honeymoon with X?), similar in some ways to [Levy, et. al 2017](https://arxiv.org/abs/1706.04115).
+Since the interfaces between the components are all simply labels---a label matrix between the semantic parser/filter bank and label aggregator, and a set of training labels from the label aggregator to the discriminative model---the framework is fairly modular.
+For example, the semantic parser could be replaced with some other  model that can handles even higher-level concepts, such as a pre-trained QA model that users provide with questions related to their relation of interest (e.g., answering "who has a child with X?" should help with answering "who is married to X?").

 ## References
 ```